-An individual with an intellectual disability who meets the eligibility requirements may register as a SOIA athlete by submitting a Special Olympic Iowa Release & Medical Form.
-Click here or go to Section 9 - GENERAL FORMS.
+An individual with an intellectual disability who meets the eligibility requirements may register as a SOIA athlete by submitting a Special Olympic Iowa Release & Medical Form found here\or-on-our-website-soiowa.org under Participation Forms.
 All athletes must have a completed release & medical form submitted to the State Office prior to training and competition.